zencart/documentation/content/dev/testframework/_index.md

 ### Migrations and Seeders

-As the functional tests rely on a populated database, the test framework uses Laravel-like migrations and seeders.
+As the functional tests rely on a populated database, the test framework uses the mysql install files and demo data found within the zc_install folder, so this directory needs to be present.

-Migrations create the tables we need and seeders add data to the tables.

-The initial migrations and seeders are run automatically by the test framework and mirror what would be created by zc_install with demo data.

 There may be times though where you may want to alter the data to test a specific bug.
 An example may be when a search is not finding a product that contains certain strings,